renlulu/ktor-rpc/readme.md

 you can use command 'gradle shadowJar' to generate your fat jar, you should put you conf.properties under the same directory as the fat jar, you can

-also use replace properties with environment variables, the key names of the environment variables are the same as properties
+also use replace properties with environment variables, the key names of the environment variables are the same as properties,for example:

+port=8099 java -jar app-1.0-SNAPSHOT-shadow.jar

 I also gave a restful-style interface to get the node party name :)